alessio-buda/AI-Academy-Final-Project/docs/source/installation.rst

 .. code-block:: bash

    # Test the main application
-   python -m report_generator.main --help

-   # Or using CrewAI
    crewai run

-If everything is set up correctly, you should see the help output or the system should start running.
+If everything is set up correctly, the system should start generating a sample report.
+You'll see output indicating the crews are working through their tasks.

 Development Installation
 ------------------------